ST10485358/Clean-Water-for-All/README.md

     Made use of HTML5 to implement the 6 pages and their content (headings, copy, images, links and forms) Added styling and responsiveness with CSS3

 My Challenges:
-    CSS is easy but a little bit difficult, I was struggling with styling some of the pages and I watched some of Youtube videos to make my website better.
+    CSS is easy but a little bit difficult, I was struggling with styling some of the pages and I watched some of the advanced Youtube videos and some of courses to  make my website better.